 5. What is the best advice you’ve been given?

 The best advice I’ve been given is “respect everyone but fear no one”.
 I’m sure it’s a famous quote from somewhere, but a dear mentor of mine told me this when I was in the beginning stages of breaking into the music industry.
 It was not only something I needed to hear at the time.
 But it’s something that I’ll always carry with me.

 6. Do you have any advice for someone wanting to follow in your footsteps?

 For someone wanting to follow in my footsteps, I would tell them to listen to others, but always trust your instinct first.
 If something doesn’t feel or sound right, say something.
 If people are making decisions without you or for you, speak up and make sure your voice is being heard.
 At the end of the day, it’s your career, your life, and your work that’s on the line, which is why it’s so important to advocate for yourself.

 7. Your new single Red was released on October 30.
 What can you tell us about the forthcoming self-titled EP set to be released on Friday, November 20?

 In my opinion, this EP release is so cool because you’ll be able to see the first tracks of raw music coming from a new artist.
-The songs on this EP are the first songs I had ever written, so when you listen you can really get a feel for the thought process and growth of a new songwriter.
+The songs on this EP are the first songs I had ever written.
+When you listen you can really get a feel for the thought process and growth of a new songwriter.
 As you progress through the music, you can almost hear the lyrics and music maturing as I was writing more and more songs.
 As far as style goes, there’s a little something for everyone in there.
-My goal was to have a song for any kind of mood you might be in while simultaneously testing out different genres.
+My goal was to have a song for any kind of mood.
+You might be in while simultaneously testing out different genres.